-If you meet the qualifications and are interested in applying for this position please send your resume, cover letter and clinical writing sample via email to Benoit Chery at email@example.com or via mail to 161 William Street, 9th Floor, New York, NY 10038.
+If you meet the qualifications and are interested in applying for this position, please send your resume, cover letter, writing sample and salary requirements via email to Sandra Singh at firstname.lastname@example.org or via mail to 161 William Street, 9th Floor, New York, NY 10038.
+No calls will be accepted.

 Posted on: 02 24 2014